cacrookes/problems-algorithms/explanation_2.md

 in the array in `O(log(n))` time by using two binary searchs.

 First a binary search is used to find the pivot in the rotated array.
-Once the pivot is known, we can establish a lower and upper bound on the possible indexes the number may be found in.
+Once the pivot is known, the lower and upper bounds on the possible indexes the number may be found in can be established.
 The algorithm proceeds to do a binary search within the slice of the array determined by these lower and upper bounds.

 By doing a constant number of binary searches, the algorithm completes in a fast `O(log(n))`